-Clarington Museums & Archives has re-opened for service by appointment only for research and self-directed tours of exhibits at Sarah Jane Williams Heritage Centre.
-Please see our Schedule a Visit page for more information regarding booking your appointment and General Health Measures – Durham Region Orange Zone.
+Clarington Museums & Archives will re-open as of September 14 for service by appointment only for research and self-directed tours of exhibits at Sarah Jane Williams Heritage Centre.
+Please see our Visit the Museum page for more information regarding booking your appointment and General Health Measures – Durham Region Red Zone.

 Can I visit the Museum to view exhibits?

 Yes, self-directed tours of ongoing exhibits at Sarah Jane Williams Heritage Centre are available by appointment.
-See our Schedule a Visit page to request a date and time!
+See our Visit the Museum page to request a date and time!

 Am I able to visit the Museum to conduct research?